 - Student study timetable drawn up - The academic involvement report from each subject trainer. - Assessment outcomes - Any other matters relevant to progress - 5.7 Where a student on the intervention strategy requires more time to complete their qualification the current Confirmation of Enrolment must be cancelled, and a new Confirmation of Enrolment must be completed by the Student Services & Administration Manager and lodged on PRISMS.
 The new Confirmation of Enrolment must indicate the revised completion date and the reasons for the revised date. - 5.8 Students failing to comply with the terms of the agreed intervention strategy will be notified of this in writing and of the possible outcomes of this non-compliance (suspension or cancellation under Training Masters (TM) student behaviour requirements).
 The written notification will require the student to immediately contact the PEO to arrange a meeting to ascertain and address the reasons for failing to comply with the terms of the agreed intervention strategy.
-A written notification will be sent to the student within 5 working days of the student failing to comply with the terms of the agreed intervention strategy being identified by the college.
-It will be at the discretion of the PEO (based on information discussed and evidence provided) to decide whether to re-negotiate another intervention strategy with the student or notify the student about intention to implement Training Masters (TM) Student behaviour procedure.
+A written notification will be sent to the student within 5 working days of the student failing to comply with the terms of the agreed intervention discussed and evidence provided) to decide whether to re-negotiate another intervention strategy with the student or notify the student about intention to implement Training Masters (TM) Student behaviour procedure.